 Candidates may NOT request a specific week for their examination unless there is a date conflict beyond the control of the candidate.
-If candidates have a need to request a specific examination week, they must submit their request here.
+If candidates have a need to request a specific examination week, they must email their request to initialcert@abog.org.
 Once the request has been received, a task will be made available on the candidate's ABOG portal to submit required supporting documentation.
 Requests must be received no later than the last day in April of the exam year and should be submitted as soon as the candidate is aware of the need for a specific week.
 ABOG reserves the right to deny any such request.